Frank-Bemelman/ESP32-Sonos-Jukebox-V3/README.md

  * It uses an SD card to store some artwork and music files, but as a music source a sonos playlist is recommended.
  * It has a webserver that can produce printable jukebox 1" by 3" strips to insert in the slots of your jukebox or wallbox

+To get yourself started, it is a good idea to connect a TFT display, an encoder knob and an SD card.
+Copy the content of the SD-CARD folder to the SD card.
+You can add your own music files.
+There is some information about that in the source files, how their names should be formattted.

-It is a work in progress.
+This is a work in progress.
 It is quite a mess really and needs fixes in many places.
 Provided as is.

 Enjoy!